EffectOrientedProgramming/book/Chapters/02_Introduction.md

 - Stabilize an airplane
 - Detonate explosives

+### Side Effects

+Effects sound similar to *Side Effects*, but they are different.
+A Side Effect is a change outside the scope of a function that occurs when a function runs.
+A common Side Effect is modifying a global variable.
+If you call that function, it leaves the global variable in a new state, for all other code in the system to see.
+Usually that function is not only writing to the global variable, it also reads it and includes it to produce the function result.
+This means that every time you call the function with the same input(s), you get a different result: the function is impure.

+An Effect, on the other hand, is the "thing we can put a box around."
+It is managed.
+For example, we can turn the Side Effect caused by the global variable into an Effect by managing it.

+Thus, Side Effects are un-managed and Effects are managed.

 ### Failures

 Failures, especially the way we currently report and handle them using exceptions, are another form of unpredictability.